Do you wonder how many mealworms your bearded dragon should eat?

 It also makes it a little harder to bite and chew.

-All of this is another reason why mealworms should only be used as a treat.
+This is another reason why mealworms should only be used as a treat.

 While scary, this is a complete myth and has never happened.